VashSan/wishmaster/readme.md

 			"trigger": "NewFollower",       // "NewSubscriber", ...
 TODO complete list and add doc "action": "ToggleSceneItem",    // planned: "PlaySoundFile", "WriteTextMessage"
-			"parameter": "FollowerAlert",   // the scene item name in OBS, sound file name, text message depending on action "pattern": "New Follower\n{Viewer}", // text pattern, where {Viewer} is replaced by the corresponding viewer name "durationInSeconds": 3000,      // time span the scene item shall be visible and minimum time between other alerts "timeoutInSeconds": 0           // this alert can be triggered again after this timespan, if occurring in between it is dropped
+			"parameter": "FollowerAlert",   // the scene item name in OBS, sound file name, text message depending on action "sceneTextSource": "",          // The OBS text source holding for new follower text "sceneTextPattern": "New:\n{Viewer}", // text pattern, where {Viewer} is replaced, for OBS text source "chatPattern": "Thanks {Viewer}",     // text pattern for chat reply "durationInSeconds": 3000,      // time span the scene item shall be visible and minimum time between other alerts "timeoutInSeconds": 0           // this alert can be triggered again after this timespan, if occurring in between it is dropped
 		}